A stochastic perturbation approach to nonlinear bifurcating problems: Introduction

+In this work, we {focus on pitchfork bifurcations, starting with their normal form, i.e., a simplified scalar ODE that reproduce the qualitative features of bifurcation behavior, and subsequently considering a more complex evidence of such phenomenon in computational fluid dynamics (CFD), namely the Coand\u{a} effect} \cite{QuainiSymmetryBreakingPreliminary2016}.
+We present computational evidence, by assessing the method capabilities first on the supercritical pitchfork normal form, and then demonstrating the effective recovery of the bifurcation diagram in a more challenging model: the Navier–Stokes equations.

 We first introduce in Section \ref{section:stochastic_expansion} the two expansions used in the SSFEM setting, through which we can represent a generic second-order stochastic process in a finite-dimensional space: the K-L and the PC expansions.
-Moreover, their inclusion in the context of stochastic PDEs is discussed, together with a comparison between non-intrusive sample-based and intrusive methods, discussing the problem of retrieving the solution expansion coefficients in the bifurcating setting.
-Successively, we proceed with the description of the SSFEM intrusive approach in Section \ref{section:SSFEM}, presenting its application to supercritical pitchfork normal form in Section \ref{sec:pitchfork}, and to the specific context of the Navier-Stokes equations for the Coand\u{a} effect in Section \ref{section:testcase}.
-Successively, in Section \ref{sec:results} we show the numerical results for the Coand\u{a} effect, underlying the relation discovered between the PC stochastic surrogate model of the solution and its deterministic bifurcation diagram.
-In particular, the correlation between the PC coefficients and the computational mesh is argued, together with their characteristics concerning the probability distribution assigned to the viscosity parameter.
-Finally, we conclude by showing a reproduction of the related deterministic bifurcation diagram, which we obtain only relying on the information collected through the stochastic perturbation approach.
+Moreover, we discuss non-intrusive sample-based and intrusive methods to retrieve PC coefficients in the bifurcating setting.
+Successively, we proceed with the description of the intrusive approach in subsection \ref{section:SSFEM}, {first applying it to the investigation of the bifurcation behavior of an ODE, namely, the supercritical pitchfork normal form in Section~\ref{sec:pitchfork}, and subsequently to the Navier-Stokes equations in the context of the Coand\u{a} effect in Section~\ref{section:testcase}. } Successively, in Section \ref{sec:results} we show the numerical results for the Coand\u{a} effect, underlying the relation discovered between the PC solution and the deterministic bifurcation diagram.
+In particular, we investigate the relationship between the PC coefficients and the computational mesh, as well as the impact of varying the probability distribution assigned to the viscosity parameter on the resulting solutions.
+Finally, we conclude by showing a reproduction of the deterministic bifurcation diagram, which we obtain only relying on the information collected through the stochastic perturbation approach.

-\section{Related works}
+\subsection{Related works}